-Sauerkraut stew with sausages is a wonderful dish for any season.
-You must try this stew - or "Eintopf" in German - if you like Sauerkraut.
-The best is to get the canned German Sauerkraut from Hengstenberg or Kuehne if possible.
+The Sauerkraut stew with sausages is a wonderful dish for the fall and winter season.
+You must try this stew, or “Eintopf” in German, if you like Sauerkraut.
+The best is to get German Sauerkraut from Hengstenberg or Kuehne if possible.
+Find Sauerkraut and mustard in our Love German Food Box!

-You would also need sausages for this recipe, and we recommend to get the so called German "Roastbratwuerstchen" or "Thuringer Smoked Bratwurst".
-It is a special sausage that comes from the region "Thueringen or Thuringia".
+This dish tastes the ebst with german sausages, the so called German “Roastbratwuerstchen” or “Thuringer Smoked Bratwurst”.
+It is a special sausage that comes from the region “Thueringen or Thuringia”.
+Some German markets in the USA carry these sausages, check out Schaller & Weber.

-Thuringian sausage has been produced for hundreds of years.
-The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolstadt in a transcript of a bill from an Arnstadt convent from 1404.
-The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the "Thüringisch-Erfurtische Kochbuch" from 1797 which also mentions a smoked variety.
+The Thuringian sausage has been produced for hundreds of years.
+The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolfstadt in a transcript of a bill from an Arnstadt convent from 1404.
+The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the “Thüringisch-Erfurtische Kochbuch” from 1797 which also mentions a smoked variety.
+Lots of history for sausages but that how it is in Germany.
+Traditions are kept and the heritage is protected.
 Happy Cooking!

 Ingredients Sauerkraut Stew with Sausages